Health-Check & Monitoring

 The health check can be integrated into a monitoring system to enable continuous monitoring of system health and performance.
 The health check can be called up regularly via the monitoring system.
 The results can be evaluated for various purposes, such as alarms, logs or for the automation of maintenance processes.

-To use the results of the health check in CheckMK, one or more “local checks” are set up.
-CheckMK is a flexible and expandable monitoring tool that has been specially developed for monitoring IT infrastructures.
+To use the results of the health check in Checkmk, one or more “local checks” are set up.
+Checkmk is a flexible and expandable monitoring tool that has been specially developed for monitoring IT infrastructures.
 By integrating health check data, administrators can ensure that systems are always in optimum condition and that any problems are detected at an early stage.

 For integration, copy the script to /usr/lib/check_mk_agent/local/<cache-time>, where <cache-time> stands for the cache interval at which the results are updated.
 After copying, the script must be made executable in order to work correctly.